HotSushi/linux-sysadmin-interview-questions/README.md

 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 > inode data is not cleared yet, because its being used by some process
 * Describe how 'ps' works.
+> Reads contents of /proc/\*
 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
+> Linux takes care. init waits for its children.
 * Explain briefly each one of the process states.
 * How to know which process listens on a specific port?
 > $ sudo netstat -nlp | grep :80 # n-> show names of hosts, ports l-> listening, p-> show pid <br>